aws/aws-cli/awscli/examples/iam/list-role-policies.rst

       "ExamplePolicy"
   ]

 To see the trust policy attached to a role, use the ``get-role`` command.
+To see the details of a permissions policy, use the ``get-role-policy`` command.

 For more information, see `Creating a Role`_ in the *Using IAM* guide.